 References to Eunoia Junior College may take the following variations: 'Eunoia Junior College', 'Eunoia' and 'EJC'.

-E.g. Eunoia Humanities Programme, EJC Dance, EJC Deans' Committee.
+E.g. Eunoia Humanities Programme, EJC Student Council, EJC Softball, EJC Deans' Committee.

 References to 'EJ' are considered informal and to be avoided in official names, professional correspondence (e.g. emails), and formal writing (e.g. website articles).
 These may be used in informal applications such as student cheers.

 'Eunoian' is strictly used to refer to students of Eunoia Junior College.
-It is regarded only as noun.
+It is regarded and applied only as a noun.

 E.g. Our JC1 Eunoians embarked on a learning journey to...